paulmarrington/Adze/Assets/Askowl-Adze/Documentation/Askowl-Adze.md

 You will need to install ***Askowl-Lib*** and ***Askowl-Adze*** packages.
 It is all you will need for development.
 The external interfaces are stubbed out and only show a message if used.

-Install the API packages when you are ready to test on active devices.
+Install the Ad network API packages when you are ready to test on active devices.
 The stub message will give you a URL.

 ## Implementation
 All components are Custom Assets.
 Instances of Custom Assets reside in a ***Resources*** somewhere in your project.